BlakeSecureX/SOCHomeLab/README.md

 <h1>SOC Home Lab SetUp</h1>

 <h2>Project Overview</h2>
 This project documents the creation of my cybersecurity home lab used for SOC Analyst practice.
 The environment simulates an enterprise network consisting of a Windows workstation, Ubuntu server, Kali Linux attacker machine, and a Splunk SIEM.
-The lab allows me to safely perform attack simulations, collect Windows logs with Sysmon, forward events into Splunk, and investigate activity just like a Security Operations Center (SOC).
+The lab allows me to safely perform attack simulations, collect Windows logs and Server Logs from the Windows and Server VM I setup in this lab, forward events into Splunk, and investigate activity just like a Security Operations Center (SOC).
 <br />

 <h2>Lab Objectives </h2>